open-organization/open-org-distributed-work-guide/cotton-what-to-select.md

 If the tool you're looking at does not include these seven features, you may want to reconsider whether it will meet your needs.

 **Self-hosted or externally-hosted.**
-Do you have the resources - both human and financial - to maintain the tool yourself?
+Do you have the resources—both human and financial—to maintain the tool yourself?
 If you do, then that's one way to maintain control over your tooling.
 But remember that time spent administering and troubleshooting communication tools is also time your team or organization can't spend working on whatever it is you do.
 Externally-hosted tooling (either free or paid) might provide less flexibility, but it's also isolated from internal infrastructure outages.